aspnetboilerplate/module-zero-forsaken/README.md

 * Provides a Role and Permission based authorization system.
 * Provides infrastructure to develop multi-tenant applications.
 * Implements Setting system of ASP.NET Boilerplate to store Tenant, Application and User level settings in the database.
-* And much more...

-__IMPORTANT NOTE__: This project is not production ready yet and not released.
-But you can try it early.

 Sample Project
 -------------------